 - Hand Cream.
 After a long day of washing hands and using disinfectant – not to mention the smell of it all, it is always a relaxing experience to apply hand cream.

 - A pen and notebook.
 Just writing it all down helps with letting it all go so that when you enter your home you have left all the chaos of the day behind you.

-Visit my Pinterest board for more tips and suggestions on keeping organized in the car.
+Visit myfor more tips and suggestions on keeping organized in the car.
 Check out some of my other posts on staying organized: